okaoka/Acme-AOJ/README.md

     $ ppit set aoj

 * Then edit following variables
- * tabwidth ... being used when tab is converted into space
+ * tabwidth ... being used when tab is converted into white space
  * user ... set your user id
  * password ... set your password
  * lang ... set your defalut languages

  * Example

-    ---
+    \-\-\-
     "lang": 'C++'
     "password": 'hogehogefugafuga'
     "tabwidth": 8